ONSgeo/sdg-15-1-2/README.md

 	Important Bird and Biodiversity Areas (IBAs); [BirdLife](http://datazone.birdlife.org/country/united-kingdom/ibas)

+IBAs data was provided by Birdlife International.
+The data is compiled by Royal Society for Protection of Birds (RSPB) which is the UK Birdlife partner.

 	Important Plant Areas (IPAs); [PlantLife](https://www.plantlife.org.uk/uk/nature-reserves-important-plant-areas/important-plant-areas)

 	Alliance for Zero Extinction ([AZEs](https://zeroextinction.org/site-identification/2018-global-aze-map/)) sites. - None are located in UK